-- See the great things Olympia has to offer during your downtime
+- Explore the great things Olympia has to offer

 Reminder: Olympia is a temperate climate, so be prepared to dress for chilly mornings and warm afternoons.

-If you are a student with a disability in need of an accommodation during Orientation Week, please contact Access Services for Students with Disabilities at (360) 867-6348 as soon as possible prior to the events you are attending.
+If you are a student with a disability in need of an accommodation during Orientation, please contact Access Services for Students with Disabilities at (360) 867-6348 as soon as possible prior to the events you are attending.